MicrosoftDocs/cpp-docs/docs/atl/reference/cprivateobjectsecuritydesc-class.md

 ### Remarks
  This method calls [CreatePrivateObjectSercurity](http://msdn.microsoft.com/library/windows/desktop/aa376405) or [CreatePrivateObjectSecurityEx](http://msdn.microsoft.com/library/windows/desktop/aa446581).

- The second method, which permits specifying the object type GUID of the new object or controlling how ACEs are inherited, is only available on systems running Windows 2000 and later.
+ The second method permits specifying the object type GUID of the new object or controlling how ACEs are inherited.

 > [!NOTE]
 >  A self-relative security descriptor is a security descriptor that stores all of its security information in a contiguous block of memory.